decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 #### Uploading Your File

 Remember that you need to create a collection before you can upload your file.
-If you don’t know how to do that, chec [Creating a Collection](/creator/wearables-and-emotes/manage-collections/creating-a-collection.md).
+If you don’t know how to do that, check [Creating a Collection](/creator/wearables-and-emotes/manage-collections/creating-a-collection.md).
 To upload your smart wearable, just drag and drop the file on the **_New Item_** window or browse your computer.
 It will automatically detect if the file is a smart wearable. **Remember that the collection max file size is 2MB**.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/01_new_item.png" width="400" />